pramonettivega/getting_started_ndp/README.md

 ## Starting the project

 Before starting to work on the steps of the project, we will start by formally joining the challenge.
-The *mock challenge* can be publicly located om the *Data Challenges*
+The *mock challenge* can be publicly located on the *Data Challenges* inside of the NDP's Education Gateway.

 <img src="https://github.com/pramonettivega/images/blob/main/Screenshot%202024-01-12%20032053.png?raw=true">